japila-books/spark-sql-internals/docs/hive/IsolatedClientLoader.md

 ====
 `hiveVersion` is used when:

-* `HiveUtils` utility is used to link:HiveUtils.adoc#newClientForExecution[newClientForExecution] and link:HiveUtils.adoc#newClientForMetadata[newClientForMetadata]
+* `HiveUtils` utility is used to HiveUtils.md#newClientForExecution[newClientForExecution] and HiveUtils.md#newClientForMetadata[newClientForMetadata]

 * `IsolatedClientLoader` utility is used for an <<forVersion, IsolatedClientLoader for a given Hive metastore version>>
 ====